The Takeovers Panel is responsible for:

 - the management of contracts

-- correspondence with the Minister, Treasury or other agencies or the public
+- correspondence with the Minister, the Department of the Treasury or other agencies or the public

 - personnel and staffing, including secondments.

-The Panel is subject to section 186 of the ASIC Act and the Freedom of Information Act 1982.
+The Panel is subject to section 186 of the ASIC Act and the FOI Act.

 The Panel holds personal information in paper-based and electronic records.
-Its storage (and disposal) is managed in accordance with the Australian Government records management regime, including the Archives Act 1983, Records Authorities and General Disposal Authorities.
-This ensures that personal information is held securely.
+Its storage (and disposal) is managed in accordance with the Australian Government records management regime, including the Archives Act 1983 (Cth), Records Authorities and General Disposal Authorities.

 The kinds of personal information that may be collected include: